nalindaDJ/hogwarts/README.md

 ## Example Usage

-Suppose we have a MySQL script named `my_script.sql` that we want to execute across multiple databases listed in `my_databases.txt`.
+Suppose we have a MySQL script named `my_script.sql` that we want to execute across multiple databases listed in `live_dbs.txt`.

-The contents of `my_databases.txt` might look like this:
+The contents of `live_dbs.txt` might look like this:

 ```
 database1